 Being a Superhero is Not Always Illegal

-While Daredevil generally tries to be merciful and use his martial arts training only as necessary, he does take things a little too far -for example, torturing someone before throwing them off a roof probably wouldn’t go over so well with the prosecution.
+While Daredevil generally tries to be merciful and use his martial arts training only as necessary, he does take things a little too far.
+For example, torturing someone before throwing them off a roof probably wouldn’t go over so well with the prosecution.
 Additionally, like Spider-Man, Daredevil actively scales buildings to get from one place to another, which can result in trespassing and vandalism charges in California.

-Matt Murdock as a Lawyer and Vigilante?
+Matt Murdock Can’t be a Lawyer and Vigilante